Using this feature, you will be able to manage a load balanced environment.

 It means that the load of all your users will be distributed between your servers.
 The workload will be shared between all the servers of your farm.

 Load Balancing enables to use an unlimited number of servers with load balancing, and is available with the Enterprise edition (one valid license per server).
 This very powerful and advanced capability is to be used when a large number of users/servers has to be deployed.

 Usually we recommend using one server for 50 concurrent users.
-For standard commercial application written in VB, C, C++, Delphi or Uniface you can go up to 100 concurrent users especially if you decide to use XP 64 bits which, according to our experience, tops most operating systems delivered by Microsoft.
+For standard commercial application written in VB, C, C++, Delphi or Uniface you can go up to 100 concurrent users especially if you decide to use XP 64-bit which, according to our experience, tops most operating systems delivered by Microsoft.
 XP or Windows 7 are much more stable operating systems.
-For W7, we recommend to use the 64 bits version.
+For W7, we recommend to use the 64-bit version.

 There are two ways to connect to a Load Balanced cluster:

-The main window displays a lot of data and allows you to configure your Gateway Portal Load Balancing.
+The main window displays a lot of data and allows you to configure Load Balancing.

 It lists all the servers in your Load Balanced server farm, and allows you to add a new server (by clicking on the "Add a new Server" button) or displays an existing server (by clicking on it).

 It also allows you to enable, disable and configure the Load Balancing (more on this below).

 Click on the buttons in the picture below to access the corresponding information:

 On top of the Load Balancing window, you will see a big button: